 They emphasize takeout though they do have a small dining room.
 That said, peak hours can be pretty busy, so be prepared to wait for a counter spot.

-What to order: The chirashi is my favorite because it features eight different types of seafood served on a bed of fluffy white rice.
+The chirashi is my favorite because it features eight different types of seafood served on a bed of fluffy white rice.
 And if you’re not a big fish eater, their chicken katsu is some of the best I’ve had in Seattle.

 Pro tip: Fremont Bowl has two additional locations called Donburi Station, one in Georgetown and one in Bellevue.